PonDad/RaspberryPi4-Unsupervised-Real-Time-Anomaly-Detection/README.md

 ## How it works

-Unsupervised Real-Time Anomaly Detection for Streaming Data uses is Hierarchical Temporal Memory.
+This app is using Hierarchical Temporal Memory.I used the sample application in the following paper.

 [Unsupervised Real-Time Anomaly Detection for Streaming Data](https://numenta.com/neuroscience-research/research-publications/papers/unsupervised-real-time-anomaly-detection-for-streaming-data/)